stangreg/Ignitron/README.md

 To enter **AMP mode**, hold the `Preset 1` button during startup.

 ## APP mode
 In APP mode, the foot switches can be used to either switch between pre-saved presets (**Preset mode**) or to control all single effects in the selected preset (**FX mode**).
-Modes can easily be switched by long pressing the `Bank-Up` button.
+You can easily toggle between these modes by long pressing the `Bank-Up` button.
 When selecting **Preset mode**, four buttons are used to select presets the other two buttons are used to navigate through different preset banks.
-This way the user has access to a big number of saved presets.
+This way the user has access to a huge number of saved presets.
 When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be enabled and disabled.
 In **FX mode**, the user has direct access to all effects of the selected preset.
 Each switch controls a different FX pedal type: